hpeyerl/airthingswave-mqtt/README.md

 # Get Readings from an Airthings Wave and publish to MQTT server

 [Airthings](http://airthings.com) makes a BTLE Radon detector called "Wave".
-This is both an API and a daemon that will periodically publish a a reading to an MQTT server.
+This is an executable intended to be called periodically from Cron or some other scheduler to publish readings to an MQTT server.

 ## Limitations
+## API

 ```Python
 class AirthingsWave: